jessemonroy650/kid-trax-mod/README.md

 https://kidtraxtoys.com/

 The ''Kid Trax'' Car (aka Battery-powered Ride-ons) is a vehicle intended for children 3 to 7 years old and is intended as a toy that a child may ride-in or ride-on.
 It is battery powered with working switches, levers, and pedals.
 The styles include cars, trucks, jeeps, & motorcycles; blue-tooth remote-control is available as an option with many models.
-Many vehicles are avaiable in 6 or 12.
+Many vehicles are avaiable in 6 or 12 volts.